larakreisz/larakreisz/README.md

 ### Hi there 👋
 I’m a software developer focused on building and maintaining production-grade mobile apps — both independently and as part of a team.

-One of my apps, <b>Salah | For Kids & New Muslims</b>, has been adopted by 20,000+ users across iOS and Android since its launch in mid-2023.
+One of my independent apps, <b>Salah | For Kids & New Muslims</b>, has been adopted by 20,000+ users across iOS and Android since its launch in mid-2023.
 I design, ship, and maintain long-running products with real users, real feedback, and real operational responsibility.

 <div><br></div>